 Financial Planning Considerations:

-- HDHP’s, a qualification for HSA eligibility, are better suited for healthy individuals who have the ability to use their insurance as a catastrophic means of protection.
-If you find that, under a ‘better’ plan, you are consistently maxing out your Deductible and Out of Pocket Maximums, it may not be wise to move to a HDHP just to get access to the HSA With that being said, taking pencil to paper to see if such a move would be beneficial by performing a break-even analysis between the increased costs of an HDHP plan and the amount you could put away might be extremely worth it.
+HDHP’s, a qualification for HSA eligibility, are better suited for healthy individuals who have the ability to use their insurance as a catastrophic means of protection.
+Suppose you find that you are consistently maxing out your Deductible under an a’ better’ plan.
+Out of Pocket Maximums, it may not be wise to move to an HDHP to access the HSA.
+With that being said, taking a pencil to paper to see if such a move would be beneficial by performing a break-even analysis between the increased costs of an HDHP plan and the amount you could put away might be extremely worth it.

-- If medical expenses have occurred after you established your HSA, you can submit these expenses for reimbursement at any time in the future.
+If medical expenses have occurred after you established your HSA, you can submit these expenses for reimbursement at any time in the future.
 You will need to substantiate payment, so make sure you keep receipts!
-This advantage becomes more beneficial if you decide to treat this as a retirement vehicle, acting as an added source of tax-free liquidity if emergencies arise.
+This advantage becomes more beneficial if you decide to treat this as a retirement vehicle, acting as an added tax-free liquidity source if emergencies arise.

-- Most HSA solutions allow you to invest your balance above a certain threshold.
-By investing your balance, the odds of the account growing to meet your medical needs in retirement is enhanced.
-For the individuals who choose not to, or simply can’t, take a long-term approach to the HSA, it may be wise to avoid investing all together.
+Most HSA solutions allow you to invest your balance above a certain threshold.
+The odds of the account growing to meet your medical needs in retirement areas are enhanced by investing your balance.
+For the individuals who choose not to, or can’t, take a long-term approach to the HSA, it may be wise to avoid investing together.
 Investing means there is a risk of loss, and if you need those dollars now, it is best to keep them safe.